Accutane. Are the Side Effects Worth It?

 • sudden red, often itchy spots, similar to the rash of measles starting on the face, hands or feet.

 • painful red areas, that change to large blisters and end with peeling of layers of skin, that may occur on lips, mouth, eyes, nose and genitals.
-Those affected may have fever and chills, aching muscles and generally feel unwell.

 • feeling depressed or suicidal thoughts.